 At the end of the day, even though they were working with it for so long, IBM isn’t really touting quantum volume anymore as their new story.
 Witness what they predict for 2023 — Condor, 1,000 qubits.
 They didn’t really talk about quantum volume.
 They talked back again to what everyone liked to report on in the early days.
 So, I wonder if there’s something new that we need to do.
 Just say, “How many qubits?” and then some kind of quality value or something that tells the whole story.

 We definitely need to move forward, and if you think about it, benchmarking in classical computation followed the same evolution pattern, where in the early days, you could just look at the rate that you could run instructions or the rate at which you could run arithmetic or floating-point operations.
-But as things progressed and became more complex, we had to define different benchmark suites and then potentially come up with scores for well-known suites to summarize the ability of machines to run on those suites.
+But as things progressed and became more complex, we had to define different benchmark suites and then potentially come up with scores for well-known suites to summarise the ability of machines to run on those suites.
 But you really needed this diversity of benchmarks and, essentially, these different stress tests to really get at the proper use of the machine.
-The honest truth is that, as machines become complex, there’s no single number or even two numbers that you can use to characterize a machine.
+The honest truth is that, as machines become complex, there’s no single number or even two numbers that you can use to characterise a machine.